PHP (created 1994 by Rasmus Lerdorf ) is one of the most popular and widely used server-side web programming language.

 To ensure the best possible experience, you should really use the

 Not only does this guarantee that your system is in a well-managed position to react to future vulnerability risks, but you will get faster performance and increased efficiency.

 While PHP 7.2 may throw up some easily fixable issues because of its stronger requirements for better code, websites and applications that are actively been developed and maintained over the years will still be able to run on a modern PHP 7.2 or 7.3 without any issue.

 As a customer, it takes just a few clicks to upgrade your version of PHP via our control panels.

 But before you do this, please back up your existing system and make sure that you tested the new version in your development environment before going live with it.

-This will reduce the the risks of downtime from upgrading if not eliminated entirely.
+This will reduce the risks of downtime from upgrading if not eliminated entirely.

-If the template, theme, module or plugin you are using with the older PHP version won’t work with the newer PHP version, look for a template, theme, module or plugin that support new PHP version.
+If the template, theme, module or plugin you are using with the older PHP version won’t work with the newer PHP version, look for a template, theme, module or plugin that supports the new PHP version.

 Use our HardenedPHP